Canop/miaou/installation.md

 # Configure a reverse proxy with nginx (optional)

 This makes it easy to share the 80 port with other applications and to let nginx serve static resources for better performances.
+It's also the recommended solution to serve Miaou in HTTPS.

 Be careful that most servers aren't able to proxy websockets, which results in Miaou falling back to slow protocols.
 Don't try to use another server than nginx unless you really know what you do and how to check websockets correcly pass trough.